euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 Horizontally scalable NoSQL DB
 - Fully managed service
 	- Automatically handles sharding and replication
+- Handles transactions
+- Lets issue SQL-like queries
 - Main use case is to store structured data from App Engine apps.
 - Designed for application backends
 - Integration point for applications using App Engine and Compute Engine
+- Free tier with a daily quota of storage, reads, writes, deletes and small operations

 ### Firestore